Lentil and Barley Greek-Style Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Lentils and barley are both the type of low-glycemic ingredients that the South Beach Diet recommends, and this Lentil and Barley Greek-Style Salad with Tomatoes, Feta, and Capers is a great choice for Phase 2 or 3 of the diet.
-It’s too high in carbs for traditional low-carb diet plans.
+Lentils and barley are both the type of low-glycemic ingredients that the South Beach Diet recommends, and this Lentil and Barley Greek-Style Salad is a great choice for Phase 2 or 3 of the original South Beach Diet.
+It’s probably somewhat high in carbs for traditional low-carb diet plans.

 Find More Recipes Like This One:

 Use Salad Recipes to find more recipes like this one.
 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 This salad with lentils and barley and Greek flavors was first posted in 2012.
 It was last update with more information in 2023.